 The following adverse reactions were reported from clinical trials:

-Gastrointestinal: Diarrhea, oral candidiasis (oral thrush), vomiting, nausea, stomach cramps, anorexia and pseudomembranous colitis.
-Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment (see WARNINGS).
-Nausea and vomiting have been reported rarely.
+Diarrhea, oral candidiasis (oral thrush), mouth ulcers, vomiting, nausea, stomach cramps, epigastric pain, heartburn, flatus, anorexia and pseudomembranous colitis.
+Onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment [see WARNINGS AND PRECAUTIONS].